-What to do if your account is restricted
+What to do if your Capital One credit card account is restricted

 If your account is restricted and you suspect any of the previously mentioned things might have taken place, you will need to call Capital One to resolve the issue and remove the restriction.

 Depending on what the cause of the restriction is, this can be a short and easy process, or a very lengthy and difficult one.